kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 The bucket library handles watches on bucket claims and the (generated) bucket objects, reconciles state-of-the-world, creates the artifacts (Secret, ConfigMap) consumed by app pods, and deletes resources generated on behalf of the claim.

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.
-An OBC is namespaced and references a storage class which defines the object store and provisioner.
+An OBC is namespaced and references a storage class which defines the object store provisioner.
+The name of the bucket may also defined in the storage class for brownfield uses, removing knowledge of the bucket name (often random) from OBC authors.
+Other provisioner specific fields may appear in the storage class depending on the needs of the provisioner.
-An OB is non-namespaced (global), typically not visible to end users, and will contain info pertinent to the provisioned bucket.
+An OB is non-namespaced, typically not visible to end users, and will contain info pertinent to the provisioned bucket.
-Like PVs, there is a 1:1 binding of an OBC to an OB.
+Like PVs, there is a 1:1 relationship between an OBC and an OB.
-Bucket binding refers to the actual bucket being created by the underlying object store provider, and the generation of artifacts which will be consumed by application pods.
-The details of the object store (ceph, minio, cloud, on-prem) are not visible to the app pod.
+The details of the object store are not visible to the app pod.
-The same app can consume AWS S3 in the cloud or Ceph-RGW on-prem with no changes.

 As is true for dynamic PV provisioning, a bucket provisioner needs to be running for each object store supported by the Kubernetes cluster.
 For example, if the underlying object store is AWS S3, the developer will create an OBC, referencing